-The Spina Bifida & Hydrocephalus Association of Ontario (SB&H), a registered charitable organization, has been committed to making a positive difference in the lives of individuals with spina bifida and/or hydrocephalus for 38 years.
+The Spina Bifida & Hydrocephalus Association of Ontario (SB&H), a registered charitable organization, has been committed to making a positive difference in the lives of individuals with spina bifida and/or hydrocephalus for more than 40 years.
 Part of that commitment includes supporting research and prevention efforts designed to reduce and ultimately eliminate the risk of children being born with spina bifida.

 SB&H is the only organization in Ontario providing support and vital information to those living with the extraordinary challenges of spina bifida and hydrocephalus and educating the public about the conditions.